 For a moment, humour this article with the suspension of disbelief in two areas.
-Firstly you’ll need to pack up any tribal loyalty; for hardcore Lib Demmers and Greens what I’m about to propose will be an anathema for any but the most open minded.
+Firstly you’ll need to pack up any tribal loyalty; for hardcore Labour, for Lib Demmers, for Greens, for Tories.
+I’m about to propose something will be an anathema for any but the most open minded.

 Secondly, you’ll need to accept that you can’t fit a recyclable, biodegradable cigarette paper made of hemp between the LD and Green manifestos beyond some stand out things like 4 day weeks and, oh, HEMP legalisation.
 (There is that little Trident problem but I’m hoping the hemp will help).

-If you’ve got this far then, your tribal loyalties are banished for a few minutes and you’re ready to believe in two manifestos so similar as to be trivially easy to combine.
+If you’ve got this far then, your tribal loyalties are banished for a few minutes and you’re ready to believe in two parties so similar as to be trivially easy to combine.

-So why then the crazy idea of a Gribble party, or as I’ll call it from now on Progress.
+So why then the crazy idea of an FBPE party.
 Let’s turn to wise old footballers, disenfranchised by the politics of today, for inspiration.

 While Gary Lineker isn’t the first to talk about being politically homeless, his increasing frustration with the lack of options in British Politics is noteworthy not because he’s a former sportsman, but because he doesn’t think to mention the two places he could find a home – the Lib Dems or the Greens.

-In that rather obvious omission, Lineker is not alone.
+In these rather obvious omissions, Lineker is not alone.

-You have to ask, why is it that at a time that pretty much half of the country is shouting, “who the bloody hell represents me”, are none of the options top of mind?
+You have to ask, at a time that pretty much half of the country is shouting, “who the bloody hell represents me”, why are none of the existing options top of mind?

-Your injection of humour for this article is probably beginning to fade by now, so top it up with a bit of humily abut the LD and Green failure to capitalise on this moment and read on, because I now need you to take a bigger leap.
+Your injection of humour for this article is probably beginning to fade by now, especially if you think this is Corbyn treachery, so top it up with a bit of humility about the LD and Green failure to capitalise on this moment and read on, because I now need you to take a bigger leap.